GLOBAL MARKETS-Global stocks slip, dollar steady as retail sales tip Fed outlook

 Goldman said it sees risks to its forecast tilted to the upside due to the possible need for more rate hikes to keep growth below potential, inflation will likely remain too high and policymakers may have to counter any premature easing.

+Fed Governor Christopher Waller on Wednesday echoed concerns about inflation, saying it has raised wage pressures going forward in ways that could make it harder to lower the pace of price increases.

-Yields fell further on the market's benign inflation outlook.
-The yield on 10-year Treasury notes US10YT=RR slid 10.5 basis points to 3.694%.
+Yields fell further on the market's still mostly benign inflation outlook.
+The yield on 10-year Treasury notes US10YT=RR slid 10.4 basis points to 3.695%.

 "We still see the Fed on an aggressive path of raising rates to bring down inflation, which is still running way too hot," Manimbo said.